rampal-punia/python-tutorials/7_pyhton_questions/2_str_var_nums_questions.md

-# A list of frequently asked questions in Python

-## Python Introduction

-- What are the characteristics of Python Language?
-- Difference between Interpreted and Compiled languages.
-- Name the built-in data types in Python.
-- What are the practical use cases of Python Language?
-- What is PEP-8?
-- How do we write programs in Python?
-- Define "block of codes" in Python.
-- What are the .py and .pyc files?
-- Can we change the id, and type of an object in Python?
-- What are the keywords in Python?

-## Strings| Variables| Numbers

-### Question 1
+# Python Questions (Strings| Variables| Numbers)

-- Do Variables in Python hold the actual data or the reference to that data?
+## 1. Do Variables in Python hold the actual data or the reference to that data?

-A variable is a named location in memory that stores a value.
-When you create a variable in Python, you are creating a reference to a specific piece of data.
-For example, when you create a variable x and assign it the value 5, Python creates a block of memory to hold the value 5 and assigns the name x to that memory location.
+Answer: A variable in Python is a named location in memory that stores a reference to a specific piece of data.
+When you create a variable in Python, you are creating a reference to the location in memory where the data is stored, rather than the actual data itself.

+For example, when you create a variable `x` and assign it the value 5, Python creates a block of memory to hold the value 5 and assigns the name `x` to that memory location.

-The variables are simply references to data, and the data itself can be stored in different parts of memory.
-For example, when you create a copy of a list, both the original list and the copy will point to the same data in memory.
+While variables themselves do not hold the actual data, they do hold a reference to the location in memory where the data is stored.
+This means that when you create a copy of a list, both the original list and the copy will point to the same data in memory.
+For example:

 ```python
 original_list = [1, 2, 3]
 copy_list = original_list
 ```

-### Question 2

-- Define the dynamic typing nature of Python Programming Language.
+## 2 Define the dynamic typing nature of Python Programming Language

-In Python, variables do not have a fixed data type.
-This is known as dynamic typing, and it means that the data type of a variable can change at runtime based on the value it is assigned.
+Ans: Dynamic typing is a key feature of Python that allows variables to change data types at runtime.
+In Python, the data type of a variable is not determined until the program is run, and can change dynamically based on the value it is assigned.

 For example, you can create a variable x and assign it an integer value, like so: